iterative/dvc.org/content/docs/dvclive/api-reference/live/index.md

 - `resume` - If `True`, DVCLive will try to read the previous `step` from the `path` directory and start from that point. _Default_: `False`.

-  ⚠️ Don't change the default value unless you are going to update the `step` value during training.
+  ⚠️ If you are not using steps, don't set to `True` since DVCLive will preserve existing files from previous run's and assume that `step` has been enabled.

 - `summary` - If `True`, upon each `Live.log()` call, DVCLive will generate a summary (usable by `dvc metrics`).
 The summary will be located at `{path}.json`. _Default_: `True`.

-  ⚠️ Don't change the default value unless you are going to update the `step` value during training.
+  ⚠️ If you are not using steps, don't set to `False` since `Live.log()` won't be generating any output.

 ## Exceptions